-- Following the adoption of total return accounting from 1 January 2018, £7.9M (2021: £7.0M) has been transferred to general funds from the Glebe Investments Endowment Fund to fund the costs of stipendiary ministry in accordance with the Diocesan Stipends Fund (Amendment) Measure 2016. - ii) The transfer to Designated Funds, as agreed by Bishop's Council & Diocesan Synod, supports the funding of the Common Vision fund, by applying £3.9M (2021: £3.1M) of general funds as a consequence of the opportunity created by Total Return.
+- i) In 2023 £6.4M (2022: £7.9M) has been transferred to general funds from the Glebe Investments Endowment Fund to fund the costs of stipendiary ministry in accordance with the Diocesan Stipends Fund (Amendment) Measure 2016. - ii) The transfer to Designated Funds, as agreed by Bishop's Council & Diocesan Synod, supports the funding of the Unapplied Total Return Fund (formerly the Common Vision Fund), by applying £2.3M (2022: £3.9M) of general funds as a consequence of the opportunity created by Total Return.

-As this £3.9 million cannot legally be drawn from the £7.9M, all of the £7.9 million is applied to the costs of stipendiary ministry, and the £3.9 million is drawn from other income of the diocese (of which the largest element is parish share).
-The net impact of these two separate transfers is to augment the amount of the diocese's total funds being applied to support stipendiary ministry within the Diocese during the year by £3.9M (2021: £3.9M).
+As this £2.3 million cannot legally be drawn from the £6.4M, all of the £6.4 million is applied to the costs of stipendiary ministry, and the £2.3 million is drawn from other income of the diocese (of which the largest element is parish share).
+The net impact of these two separate transfers is to augment the amount of the diocese's total funds being applied to support stipendiary ministry within the Diocese during the year by £4.1M (2022: £3.9M).

-2021 prior year comparatives:
+2022 prior year comparatives:

-General Funds Designated Funds Total Unrestricted Funds Endowment Funds £'000 £'000 £'000 £'000 i) Total Return transfer to general funds from Endowment fund (note 16c) 6,971 - 6,971 (6,971) ii) Transfer from general to designated funds for Common (3,109) 3,109 - b) Other transfers
+General Funds Designated Funds Total Unrestricted Funds Endowment Funds £'000 £'000 £'000 £'000 i) Total Return transfer to general funds from Endowment fund (note 16c) 7,852 - 7,852 (7,852) ii) Transfer from general to designated funds for Common Vision (3,912) 3,912 b) Other transfers i) The purchase of Board owned properties requires an equivalent transfer from the general fund to the Board Properties Fund to finance Board properties; a disposal of Board owned properties requires a transfer from the Board Properties Fund to the general fund.